jacksonn455/spring-health-track/README.md

 # Spring Boot: Doctors System API

 RESTful API developed in Java 17 with Spring Boot 3, focused on managing doctors, their specialties, and addresses.
-The project was inspired by Spring Boot courses and best practices for REST APIs, including authentication, validations, and the use of JPA/Hibernate for data persistence.
+The project was inspired by Spring Boot and best practices for REST APIs, including authentication, validations, and the use of JPA/Hibernate for data persistence.

 ## 📌 Features